helfertool/docs/source/user/access-control.rst

 .. note::

-   The different admin roles on event level are currently only available on the ``dev`` branch.
+   The different admin roles on event level are introduced in version 1.1.

 There are different admin roles for an event: